Effect of orchard sprays

 In early trials the effects of paclobutrazol on storage quality were generally positive whilst GA4+7 (‘Regulex’) appeared to have no effect.
 However, fruit-setting hormones (GA3 + 2,4,5-TP), recommended where frost has destroyed a high proportion of flowers, had major adverse effects on the storage quality of Bramley apples.

-Restrictions on the use of triazole chemicals are advised for Cox and Meridian.
+Previous research projects have demonstrated that triazole fungicides promote DBD to a great extent.
+Restrictions on the use of triazole products are advised for Cox and Meridian.
 Other cultivars with Cox as a parent may also be at risk but generally none of these are widely grown in the UK.